 - Install the UAG virtual appliance via the OVF template.
 You must ensure you provide an appropriate complex password for the admin and RESTAPI otherwise the administration UI will not start.

-- Enable the Horizon Settings and enter appropriate configuration details as shown in the example below:
+- Enable the Horizon Settings and enter appropriate configuration details as shown in the example below.
+Note you don’t need to enter the Connection Server URL Thumbprint if you use a well known certificate on the connection server.

 - Test that you now access/login to your VDI desktops via the UAG internal URL.